 Website: https://www.metmuseum.org/about-the-met/collection-areas/musical-instruments

-The Met is not just a world-renowned art museum but also an impressive collection of over 5,000 musical instruments from all over the world.
+The Met is not just a world-renowned art museum but also an impressive collection of over 5,000 musical instruments worldwide.
 From ancient Egyptian harps to modern electric guitars, the Met’s collection covers many periods and cultures.

 The National Music Museum, Vermillion, South Dakota